OCWSL Rules & Regulations

 C. A player shall not wear anything that is considered dangerous by the referee to other players or themselves.
 This rule shall be enforced by all referees.

-D. Each team is responsible for one net and two corner flags at every game.
-The home team will ensure the field is lined and mowed for play.
+D. Each team is responsible for two corner flags at every game.

-E. Change in team uniform color must be approved by the league’s registrar.
+E. Change in team uniform color must be approved by the Board.

 Unlimited substitutions may be made at the following times: